Zungeni Mountain skirmish: Aftermath

 The 2nd Division and Wood's flying column continued their march into Zululand on 18 June, patrolling regularly to drive off Zulu forces and establishing several more fortified camps.
 The Zulu were finally defeated at the 4 July Battle of Ulundi, where a British square stood firm against repeated assaults.
 When the Zulus began to falter, Chelmsford ordered Drury-Lowe to lead five troops of lancers and one of sword-armed dragoon guards out of the square.
-On an open plain against a spent enemy they proved their worth and swept the battlefield clear to a distance of 3 mi and killed 150 Zulus.
+On an open plain against a spent enemy, they proved particularly effective, sweeping the battlefield clear to a distance of 3 mi and killing 150 Zulus.
 Drury-Lowe considered the action demonstrated the superiority of the lance over the sword in pursuit conditions.

-After the Ulundi, many of the mounted troops were returned to Natal, though some were kept on for some months to enforce the dismantling of the Zulu kingdom.
-The iButho was abolished; Cetshwayo was deposed and his possessions, which included the majority of the cattle in the country, seized.
-The kingdom was split into thirteen chiefdoms under rulers loyal to the British, including the white John Robert Dunn, and under the overall supervision of a British resident administrator.
-The measures plunged Zululand into chaos with fighting erupting along the boundaries of the new chiefdoms, which had been drawn without care to Zulu social and political groupings.
-The partition broke down and British attempts to restore Cetshwayo led to the Third Zulu Civil War and annexation of swathes of territory by Transvaal.
-After further fighting and rebellion, the remainder of Zululand was annexed to Natal in 1897, with the best land reserved for white settlers and many Zulus forced to become agricultural labourers or miners.
+After Ulundi, many of the mounted troops were returned to Natal, though some were kept on for some months to enforce the dismantling of the Zulu kingdom.
+The iButho was abolished; Cetshwayo was deposed and his possessions seized.
+The kingdom was split into 13 chiefdoms under rulers loyal to the British and under the overall supervision of a British resident administrator.
+The measures ultimately led to the 1883–1884 Third Zulu Civil War and the annexation of Zululand to Natal in 1897.

 Analysis

-British historian Ian Knight regards the skirmish as an example of the expanded role played in the war by irregular, locally-directed Zulu forces after Isandlwana.
-South African historian John Laband notes that while the irregular forces were the only Zulus offering any real resistance to the second invasion, in the early 20th century they were derided by veterans of the royal army who had little praise for men who they considered fought "in forests and fastnesses" rather than taking "up a position in the open and [coming] face to face with the foe".
+British historian Ian Knight regards the skirmish as an example of the expanded role played in the war by irregular, locally directed Zulu forces after Isandlwana.
+South African historian John Laband notes that the irregular forces were the only Zulus offering any real resistance to the second invasion.
+However, by the early 20th century the irregulars were derided by veterans of the royal army for fighting "in forests and fastnesses" rather than taking "up a position in the open and [coming] face to face with the foe".